-- 1.4 During the winter season period (November March) 2019/20, North East Lincolnshire Highways undertook 52 precautionary runs, including 6 occasions when treatment was carried out more than once, treating 16,900 km of main treatment routes.
-During the 2019/20 season 100% of the precautionary salting routes were completed within the target time of 3 hours from leaving the operational centre at Gilbey Road. - 1.5 A total of 1,273 tonnes of rock salt was used during winter service operations 2019/20, compared to 1,384 tonnes in the previous winter season.
-The decrease in use of rock salt is because the temperature average for 18/19 was 1.4 degrees above the long term seasonal average and 1.6 degrees higher than the 1981 -2010 average.
+1.4 During the winter season period (November - April) 2020/21, North East Lincolnshire Highways undertook 89 precautionary runs, including 7 occasions when treatment was carried out more than once.
+During the 2020/21 season

+99.5% of the precautionary salting routes were completed within the target time of 3 hours from leaving the operational centre.

+1.5 A total of 2,079 tonnes of rock salt was used during winter service operations 2020/21, compared to 1,273 tonnes in the previous winter season.
+The increased use of rock salt is a result of the recorded temperature average for 20/21 being 0.2 degrees lower than the 1981 - 2010 average.

-Arrangements for 2020-21
+Arrangements for 2021-22

-- 1.6 The weather forecast provider and ice prediction service are procured jointly with the Humber Unitary authorities.
-In 2019 the Humber group jointly procured new contracts for both the weather forecasting service and ice prediction system.
-This put arrangements in place until 2021; the service providers are Meteo Group (forecasting) and Vaisala (Ice Prediction). - 1.7 The salt barn at Gilbey Road will be re-stocked prior to the winter season and arrangements maintained for replenishment of stocks during the season as necessary in accordance with the policy. - 1.8 The policy and operational plan, contained in Appendix 1 to this report, has been reviewed in light of the guidance in the national code of practice "Well

-Managed Highway Infrastructure" (2016), available information on best practice in other authorities, experience of operations during last winter season and also taking consultation referred to within this report.
-Only minor textual changes to the policy and operational plan to reflect current information sources and remove potential ambiguities have been necessary for the 2020/21 season.
+- 1.6 The weather forecast provider and ice prediction service are procured jointly with the Humber Unitary authorities (North Lincolnshire Council and Hull City Council).
+The contracts for these services are currently going through a competitive procurement process with a new contract to be in place for the start of the winter service season 2021/22. - 1.7 The salt barn at Gilbey Road will be re-stocked prior to the winter season and arrangements maintained for replenishment of stocks during the season as necessary in accordance with the policy. - 1.8 The policy and operational plan, contained in Appendix 1 to this report, has been reviewed in light of the guidance in the national code of practice "Well Managed Highway Infrastructure" (2016), available information on best practice in other authorities, experience of operations during last winter season and also taking consultation referred to within this report. - 1.9 Only minor textual changes to the policy and operational plan to reflect current information sources, additions to treatment routes and salt bins and to remove potential ambiguities have been necessary for the 2021/22 season.